Want the perfect workout program?

 Chris Bumstead's shoulders workout starts with an extensive warmup of band dislocations and internal and external rotations.

-The first exercise of the day is a seated dumbbell shoulder press.
+The first exercise of the day in Chris Bumstead's shoulder workout is a seated dumbbell shoulder press.
 Slowly work up in weight, performing multiple light warmup sets.
 The two working sets should be as heavy as possible.
 Chris puts a lot of emphasis on shoulder press strength in the offseason.
-His goal is to be able to shoulder press 140-pound dumbbells before he starts to prep for the Olympia.

-The workout concludes with two complex sets of reverse pec deck to hit the rear delts.
+Chris Bumstead's workout concludes with two supersets of the reverse pec deck and the fly machine to hit the rear delts and chest.

 The second leg workout of the week focuses on Chris Bumstead's hamstring exercise routine with a bit of back work sprinkled in at the end.